Tales from our fabulous honeymoon in Moorea and Bora Bora in the French Polynesia

 Not particularly easy to reach – Air Tahiti Nui (who codeshares with Qantas on some routes from Auckland, New Zealand and Los Angeles, for example) is the national airline and, I have to say, a pleasant surprise.
 The planes were modern, business class was very comfortable, adored the L’Occitane toiletries but loved the incredible cabin crew outfits (with 5 or 6 changes on each flight!).
 Very elegant and different from most!
 For this trip we flew with British Airways, Qantas and Air Tahiti Nui in a handy Oneworld Round-the-World ticket.

-We stayed overnight in Tahiti, and were able to see a bit of what its capital Papeete had to offer.
+We stayed overnight in Tahiti, and were able to see a bit of what its capital Papeete (and the main international flying hub in the French Polynesia) had to offer.

 The next morning, we boarded an Air Moorea flight – which must have taken 15 minutes.
 Not a fan of smallish airplanes, but the other option would be to swim (or possibly by boat).

-We stayed at the Hilton Moorea, and were delighted with our over water bungalow – the nicest room I have ever stayed in my whole life.
+We stayed at the Hilton Moorea, and were delighted with our over water bungalow – an experience we have repeated a few times in the Maldives.
 Must be said that when we booked our stay, the hotel was managed by Starwood under the Sheraton brand, and in the meantime was transferred over to the Hilton.
-Having booked with points (part of a Starwood Vacation Ownership super mega wedding gift – for which we will always be thankful), we were worried with what room we would be getting, and were delighted that the Hilton still upgraded us.
+Having booked with points, we were worried with what room we would be getting, and were delighted that the Hilton still upgraded us.
 How good was that?

 The hotel was very nice, having been recently refurbished and not just full of honeymooners, which was great.
 Not very keen on competitive PDAs and grateful that many French use this territory for their annual holidays.
 It was indeed a big surprise to find out that French Polynesia is, in fact, part of the EU – and our passports didn’t get stamped!!